What is the Coming & Going Rule in Pennsylvania Related to Workers' Compensation?

 Understanding the Coming and Going Rule in Pennsylvania is crucial for employees who may be at risk of injury while commuting to or from work.
 While the rule generally excludes injuries that occur during these times, there are important exceptions that may apply, including the traveling employee and special mission exceptions.
 No matter your situation, it's always a good idea to speak with a qualified attorney who can help you determine your rights and options under Pennsylvania's workers' compensation laws.

 Mitch Dugan and his highly skilled and experienced workers’ compensation lawyers at Dugan & Associates will work vigorously to pursue fair and just compensation for loss of earnings, medical expenses, and damages.
 Consultations are free.
 If there is not a recovery of compensation, there is also no fee.
-Contact us today online or by telephone at 412-353-3572.
+Contact us today online below or by telephone at 412-353-3572.

 Think you have a workers’ compensation case?